-Potomac is a laidback suburban neighborhood situated around 14 miles from Washington, D.C. and along the Potomac River, which it was named after.
-The community encompasses roughly 26 square miles, and is currently home to over 45,000 residents.
+Potomac is a laidback suburban neighborhood situated around 14 miles from Washington, D.C., and along the Potomac River, which it was named after.
+The community encompasses roughly 26 square miles and is currently home to over 45,000 residents.

 Unlike other residential communities outside the Capitol Beltway surrounding Washington, D.C., Potomac does not feature a large amount of commercial venues mixed with residential properties.
 Instead, the neighborhood consists almost entirely of large homes surrounded by sprawling lawns, giving it a relaxing and family-friendly vibe.

-The picturesque community of Potomac is very ideal for those looking forward to laid-back living away from the busier Washington, D.C. urban environment.
+The picturesque community of Potomac is ideal for those looking forward to laid-back living away from the busier Washington, D.C. urban environment.
 The community has plenty to offer for residents of all ages, including easy access to outdoor recreation, nearby shopping destinations, restaurants, entertainment venues, family-friendly attractions, and many more.

 History of Potomac, MD

-Potomac was settled in 1714 by Edward Offutt, after he was granted a 600-acre land grant located by the Tehogee Native American Trail.
+Potomac was settled in 1714 by Edward Offutt after he was granted a 600-acre land grant located by the Tehogee Native American Trail.
 The land was originally known as Offutts Crossroads, a small community that mostly served travelers and planters throughout the 18th century.

 In 1881, Offutts Crossroads was renamed to Potomac by John McDonald, a Civil War veteran who settled in the area at that time.
 The reason behind the change in name was because postal officials requested brief names for communities, and other communities in the area also had “crossroads” in their names.

-The community of Potomac experienced significant growth during the turn of the 20th century as more and more residential structures were built throughout the area.
+The community of Potomac experienced significant growth during the turn of the 20th century as more and more homes were built throughout the area.
 By the 1950s, Potomac was one of many Montgomery County communities which experienced suburbanization, transitioning from a farming community to a suburban community towards the late 20th century.

 Homes for sale in Potomac, MD